tjallen27/project-1/README.md

 The targets get quicker as you move up levels.

 Once the timer has finished, either scroll down or click on the animated chevron to view a list of your session score.

+Click "Play Again" to reset the timer and go again.